jboss-fuse/quickstarts/secure-rest/README.md

     http://localhost:8181/cxf/securecrm/customerservice/customers/123

-Because we need to pass along credentials to actually access the service in this security-enabled example, we will get a fault message indicating a security exception at this time.
+Because we need to pass along credentials to actually access the service in this security-enabled quick start, we will get a fault message indicating a security exception at this time.

 **Note:** if you use Safari, you will only see the text elements but not the XML tags - you can view the entire document with 'View Source'

 ### To run the tests:

-In this example project, we also provide integration tests which perform a few HTTP requests to test our Web services.
+In this quick start project, we also provide integration tests which perform a few HTTP requests to test our Web services.
 We created a Maven `test` profile to allow us to run tests code with a simple Maven command after having deployed the bundle to Fuse:

 1. Change to the `quickstarts/secure-rest` directory.